 You don't really need me to remind you that us Britons have an uneasy relationship with alcohol.
-You don't need to think about the way we consume drink like Morrisons that are going to stop selling Campo Viejo tomorrow, because you've lived that life of excess, weekend after weekend.
+You don't need to think about the way we consume drink like Morrisons will stop selling Campo Viejo tomorrow, because you've lived that life of excess, weekend after weekend.
 You've woken up morning after morning, mouth dry, head pounding, lips stained, wallet emptied, your inner voice sadly intoning one word over and over: why?

 The whys of drinking are arguably more interesting than the whats, but every so often they entwine.
 We drink because we're sad, frustrated, bored, elated, anxious.
 We drink because the temporary loosening of inhibition offered by an always-inviting pint gives us the delusion of self-control.
 We drink because drink everyone else around us is drinking.
 Drinking consumes us, becomes us.
 In pubs and clubs, on park benches and tatty sofas, you'll find us drinking.